mvolkmann/blog/src/prolog.md

 | term           | the only datatype; has four subtypes                           |
 | unification    | process of searching for values that satisfy a rule            |

-The four subtypes of "term" are numbers, atoms, variables, and compound terms.
+The four subtypes of "term" are numbers (integer or floating point), atoms, variables, and compound terms.

 A compound term is a functor followed by an argument list.
 Each argument is an atom, a variable, or a destructuring of variables.